ferraric/Computational-Intelligence-Lab-2020/README.md

 #### Simple Model Averaging

-We used the 5 runs from the BERTweet section and gathered all class output probabilities (logged during prediciton of the test set).
+We used the 5 runs from the BERTweet section and gathered all class output probabilities (logged during prediction of the test set).
 Place the runs to ensemble (we sequentially averaged rs0 then rs0+rs1, then rs0+rs1+rs2, ...) inside a directory "input_directory".
 Run

 ```python ensemble/ensemble_probabilities.py -i input_directory -o output_directory```